AlexP55/CyraBot/README.md

 #### 3. Interactive Stats Commands
 Hero stats, hero ability, tower, enemy, item, buff commands include stats which are data-mined from assets files and not directly shown in-game.
 Hero stats, hero ability and tower commands have a fancy "interactive" fashion that the output embed will update based on your reaction made to the message.
 You can easily explore the hero/ability/tower list, change the hero rank/level or even transform hero forms in a single command.

+#### 4. Leaderboard
+The bot keeps a tournament leaderboard for members who obtained grandmaster title in game.
+One can upload a tournament score and the bot will update the leaderboard embed message.

 ## Contributing the bot
 Contributions are welcome; they will be reviewed before they are merged.